jeras/verilator/docs/guide/exe_verilator.rst

    graphs may help in analyzing the problem, but can be very large indeed.

    Various commands exist for viewing and manipulating DOT files.
-For example the "dot" command can be used to convert a DOT file to a PDF for printing.
+For example the :command:`dot` command can be used to convert a DOT file to a PDF for printing.
 For example:

    .. code-block:: bash